 The Medicare Shared Savings Program (MSSP) is a program under the Medicare program in the United States that incentivizes healthcare providers to coordinate care and reduce costs for Medicare beneficiaries.
 MSSP is an Accountable Care Organization (ACO) model that ...

 Physician burnout is a state of physical, emotional, and mental exhaustion experienced by medical professionals as a result of prolonged exposure to work-related stress.
-It can result from a combination of factors such as long working hours, high workload, ...
+It can result from a combination of factors such as long working hours, high workloads, ...

 A physician aggregator business is a type of company that brings together multiple physicians and medical practices under one umbrella organization.
 The aggregator typically provides a centralized platform or centralized services for managing the administrative and operational functions of ...